 A flap reconstruction involves the creation of a skin, muscle and fat flap using tissue taken from another part of the body.
 Depending on the type of flap surgery, the tissue can remain attached to its blood supply, and with the accompanying skin, fat and muscle can be tunneled beneath the skin to the chest.
 Or a micro-vascular flap can be used with skin from the abdomen, buttocks or thighs and once transplanted, blood vessels are reconnected to the new ones in that region.
 This surgery can take from two to six hours, depending on the option chosen.
 Most breast reconstruction surgery involves more than one procedure, with the first surgery usually taking the most time.

-Because safety is our first concern, Dr. Kelly Sullivan always works with board-certified anesthesiologists to ensure that your surgery is as safe as possible.
-You’ll never be rushed with Dr. Kelly Sullivan, and you will have adequate time for a thorough consultation so she can clearly understand your goals for surgery.
-Her helpful office staff will also help guide you through the process, ensuring you feel comfortable every step of the way.
+Because safety is our first concern, Dr. Kelly Sullivan and Dr. Emily Clarke-Pearson always work with board-certified anesthesiologists to ensure that your surgery is as safe as possible.
+You’ll never be rushed with Dr. Kelly Sullivan or Dr. Emily Clarke-Pearson, and you will have adequate time for a thorough consultation so they can clearly understand your goals for surgery.
+Their helpful office staff will also help guide you through the process, ensuring you feel comfortable every step of the way.